 A beautifully staged home will compete better in the marketplace and show buyers that it's "move-in-ready."
 There is a definite link between presentation and price!
 The time and money that you put into staging your own home will definitely pay off in the end.

 Home staging SHOULD NOT be used to mask major problems.
 If your house needs extensive work, like a new roof, plumbing or rewiring, hire professional contractors to fix it.
 All of these updated items will add value to the price of your home.

 If you're planning to use a Realtor to sell your home, stage it before the walk-through!

 An agent will walk through your house, noting the positives and negatives.
 The Realtor will perform a CMA, (Comparative Market Analysis) comparing it to nearby homes similar to yours.
 The Agent will come back with a suggested list price for your home.

 There will always be certain factors beyond your control, such as location and the state of the housing market.
 But you can control the look and feel of your house with home staging.
 The final sales price depends on the degree of work you put into your home and how it looks after staging.

 Other than listing your home at a competitive price, the only tool within your control for making your home stand out from all the others is to show it in tip-top shape!

 When photographing your staged home, you will want to create a lifestyle that home buyers are looking for.
 Dress up your indoor and outdoor areas.
 Browse through interior design pictures in magazines and online for ideas.
-Hang a hammock or place a porch swing outside, set up an outdoor table next to a built-in barbecue, create a spa-like bathroom...sell your home fast by giving home buyers what they want!
+Hang a hammock or place a porch swing outside, set up an outdoor table next to a built-in barbecue, update your kitchen, create a spa-like bathroom...sell your home fast by giving home buyers what they want!

 Avoid the mistakes that many people make when they display pictures of their home online.
 See six must-have online real estate photos for your picture gallery.